Indiana Labor Laws Guide

 However, certain types of organizations are exempt from employment discrimination, such as:

-If you suspect any discrimination has occurred, it is best to contact or visit the Indiana Civil Rights Commission within 180 days of the date discrimination occurred.
+If you suspect discrimination, it’s best to contact or visit the Indiana Civil Rights Commission within 180 days of the date the discrimination occurred.

 Indiana Right-to-work law

-Indiana is a right-to-work state, which means it is illegal to require union memberships from employees as a condition of employment.
+Indiana is a right-to-work state, which means it’s illegal to require union memberships from employees as a condition of employment.

 Additionally, before charging any representation fees, Indiana labor law requires unions to obtain written approval from employees.